olberger/docker-modelio/README.md

   olberger/docker-modelio:4.1 install
 ```

-This will install a wrapper script named  `modelio-wrapper` to launch modelio.
+This will install a wrapper script named  `modelio-wrapper-4.1` to
+launch Modelio inside a container (details and options below).

 ## Setup on Mac (perform once)